Thursday, September 19, 2024

 Somehow, we endured to the very end.
 When we left, I felt that we had just immersed ourselves in a sticky story of lust and jealousy and ego and despair.
 "Sorry, sweetie," I murmured, rubbing my belly again.

 Two days later, however, my husband and I entered that same cathedral for Sunday morning mass.
 Hundreds of people filled the pews and the brightness of the morning lit up the soaring ceilings.
 We sat in one of the very front pews.
-I wore a white maternity dress that flowed around my ankles when I walked, and I received warm congratulations from almost every person who made eye contact with me.
-I received them all graciously, feeling blessed.
+I wore a white maternity dress that flowed around my ankles when I walked.

 When the service began, an unassuming woman in her thirties stepped up to the podium.
 She wore a black, knee-length skirt and a simple cardigan, her hair pulled back into a bun.